kilroy-code/distributed-security/docs/nutshell.md

 3. As with all [public-key cryptography](https://en.wikipedia.org/wiki/Public-key_cryptography), a key has a public part and a private part.
 The public part is what is used to encrypt a message so that only the private part can decrypt it.
 4. Each key has a "tag" string that uniquely identifies it:
-   - The private parts of the two key-pairs are what we encrypt and place in the cloud, identified by tag.
+   - The private part of the key-pair is what we encrypt and place in the cloud, identified by tag.
    - The public part is _not_ encrypted, and placed directly in the cloud, identified by tag.
    - When we encrypt a key for it's member keys, we list the tag of each member in plain text.
 (This is [part](https://github.com/kilroy-code/distributed-security/blob/main/docs/in-jose-terms.md) of the IETF-standard for multi-key encryption.)